Kobra (DC Comics): Jeffrey Franklin Burr

 Jeffrey Burr as Kobra as he appeared on the cover of Kobra #5 (December 1976), art by Rich Buckler and Frank McLaughlin.

 Kobra is an international terrorist and mad scientist who has crossed paths with the majority of Earth's costumed heroes during his attempts to usher in the Kali Yuga, an age of chaos.
 His real name is Jeffrey Burr, and he was born part of a set of conjoined twins, but was stolen at birth by the Cult of the Kobra God, since a prophecy claimed he would lead them to rule the world.
 Under their teaching, he became a dangerous warrior and a sadistic criminal mastermind.
 He led the cult into using advanced technology to menace the world.
-Followers of Kobra frequently address their master as "Naja-Naja", the binomial name of the Indian cobra.
-This later became "Nāga-Naga", a meaningless title which translates from Sanskrit as "snake-snake".
-Whether this change was intentional or an error is unknown.
+Followers of Kobra frequently address their master as "Naja-Naja", the binomial name of the Indian cobra; this later became "Naga-Naga".

 Unbeknownst to the cult, Jeffrey possesses a psychic link to his twin brother Jason, causing the two to share pain.
 At first, Kobra is unable to kill or even hurt his brother; eventually, however, he uses a device that "shut off" their psychic link, allowing him to kill Jason.
 Kobra is subsequently haunted by visions of his brother.
 Whether it really was his ghost or just Kobra's imagination was never revealed.